jiachenyee/IDAssignment2/README.md

 - [W3 Schools](https://www.w3schools.com/) - Reference on html, css and other content.
 - [YouTube](https://youtube.com) - Reference was taken for certain codes such as games.
 - [Stack Overflow](https://stackoverflow.com/) - Reference on codes for specific content such as data validations for forms.
+- [MDN Web Docs](https://developer.mozilla.org/en-US/) - Reference used to write and improve codes.

 ### Authors